seshadrilab/tcrconvert/docs/source/faq.rst

 How does TCRconvert work?
 ---------------------------

-TCRconvert essentially performs a ``merge`` between the input data and a lookup table that includes the naming conventions for each gene.
+TCRconvert performs a ``merge`` between the input data and a lookup table that includes gene names with each nomenclature.
 These lookup tables are constructed from IMGT reference FASTA files and account for the specific naming peculiarities of each platform.
 The built-in lookup tables are located under ``tcrconvert/data/``.
+The code used to build the lookup tables, which demonstrates the conversion logic, is within the `<build_lookup_from_fastas https://github.com/seshadrilab/tcrconvert/blob/361f930d598996f3fa239a715c829ad8c107c63e/tcrconvert/build_lookup.py#L196>_` function.

 What input columns are required?